astronomer/docs/learn/airflow-mlops.md

 With Airflow you can use the ML tools and compute locations of your choice.
 Some organizations choose to use external compute for all of their heavy workloads, for example:

 - **External Kubernetes clusters**: with the [KubernetesPodOperator](kubepod-operator.md) (and its decorator version `@task.kubernetes`).
-- **Databricks**: with the [Astro Databricks provider](https://github.com/astronomer/astro-provider-databricks) and [Databricks Airflow provider](https://registry.astronomer.io/providers/apache-airflow-providers-databricks/versions/latest).
+- **Databricks**: with the [Astro Databricks provider](https://github.com/astronomer/astro-provider-databricks) and [Databricks Apache Airflow® provider](https://registry.astronomer.io/providers/apache-airflow-providers-databricks/versions/latest).
-- **Spark**: with modules from the [Spark Airflow provider](https://registry.astronomer.io/providers/apache-airflow-providers-apache-spark/versions/latest).
+- **Spark**: with modules from the [Spark Apache Airflow® provider](https://registry.astronomer.io/providers/apache-airflow-providers-apache-spark/versions/latest).
 - **External compute**: in [AWS](https://registry.astronomer.io/providers/apache-airflow-providers-amazon/versions/latest), [Azure](https://registry.astronomer.io/providers/apache-airflow-providers-microsoft-azure/versions/latest) and [Google Cloud](https://registry.astronomer.io/providers/apache-airflow-providers-google/versions/latest) using the respective Airflow providers.

 Other Airflow users decide to [scale up](airflow-scaling-workers.md) their Airflow infrastructure with larger worker nodes for compute intensive tasks.
 Astro customers can leverage the [worker queues](https://www.astronomer.io/docs/astro/configure-worker-queues) feature, which lets them decide the exact specifications for the workers each task can run on.
 This means that Airflow only uses large workers for the biggest workloads, saving compute and cost.